 The circuit of Figure 32 has both gain and offset adjustments.
-If you eliminate these adjustments normal circuit tolerances may cause signal clipping unless care is exercised in the worst case analysis of component tolerance and the input signal excursion is appropriately limited to account for the worst case conditions.
-Of course, this means that the designer will not be able to depend upon getting a full scale output with maximum signal input.
+If you eliminate these adjustments normal circuit tolerances may result in signal clipping unless care is exercised in the worst case analysis of component tolerances and the input signal excursion is appropriately limited to account for the worst case conditions.